ropensci/dataaimsr/README.md

 Overview
 --------

-`dataaimsr` is the **AIMS Data Platform R Client** will provide easy access to data sets for R applications to the [AIMS Data Platform API](https://aims.github.io/data-platform).
+`dataaimsr` is the **AIMS Data Platform R Client**, and will provide you with easy access to data sets from the [AIMS Data Platform API](https://aims.github.io/data-platform).

 ### Usage of AIMS Data Platform API Key